open-telemetry/oteps/text/trace/0170-sampling-probability.md

 Lacking the number of expected children, we require a way to know the minimum Sampler probability across traces to ensure they are complete.

-To count TraceIDRatio-sampled spans, each span MAY encode its adjusted count in the corresponding `SpanData` using a non-descriptive Span attribute named `sampler.adjusted_count`.
+To count TraceIDRatio-sampled spans, each span could encode its adjusted count in the corresponding `SpanData` using a Span attribute named `sampler.adjusted_count`.

 ##### Dapper's "Inflationary" Sampler